usubalang/usuba/_posts/2020-01-14-bitslicing.md

    practice.
 Furthermore, this may incur a slight management overhead.

  - A parallel mode could be used instead, like Counter mode (CTR).
-CTR works by encrypting a counter rather than the plaintext directly, and then xoring the encrypted counter with the plaintext, as shown
+CTR works by encrypting a counter rather than the sub-plaintexts directly, and then xoring the encrypted counter with the sub-plaintext, as shown below:
-   below:

    <p align="center">
    <img src="{{ site.baseurl }}/assets/images/blog/CTR-small.png">